Choosing the best compound bow for the money can be a long and overwhelming process. We’re here to help!

 WHO’S IT FOR?

-The PSE Surge Bow is a great buy because it is moderately priced but delivers top quality and power.
+The Bear Archery Species Bow is a great buy because it is moderately priced but delivers top quality and power.

 This single cam bow is very adjustable and powerful.
 It was designed to be used as a hunting bow and is ready to shoot right out of the box.

-The Surge delivers performance at a great price which is why it gives you the most for your money.
-The price range is $450 to $550.
+The Bear Archery Species delivers performance at a great price which is why it gives you the most for your money.
+The price is in the mid range.
+Read full review.

 - Good value for money